Cadillac STS

 The Cadillac STS (an initialism of Seville Touring Sedan) is a mid-sized luxury 4-door sedan manufactured and marketed by General Motors from 2004 to 2011 for the 2005 to 2011 model years.
 A version of the STS was marketed in China as the SLS through 2013.

 It was equipped with a six-speed automatic transmission with performance algorithm shifting and driver shift control.

-Origins

-The STS was the successor to the Cadillac Seville, which beginning in 1987 was available as an upscale performance-oriented STS (for Seville Touring Sedan) version.
+The STS succeeded the Cadillac Seville, which has been available beginning with model year 1987 in a performance-oriented trim, marketed as the STS, for Seville Touring Sedan.

 While smaller than the full-size DTS, the more expensive STS was the flagship sedan of the Cadillac brand.

 Safety

 The Cadillac STS was rated with a four star frontal and five star rear passenger crash test rating from the National Highway Traffic Safety Administration.
 It was given an overall "Good" score in the Insurance Institute for Highway Safety frontal crash test and an "Acceptable" rating in the side impact test.
 In the side impact test injury measurements to the driver's pelvis was rated "Poor" and for the torso "Acceptable."